-To help protect customers and developers, we require that all third-party apps, passes for Apple Wallet, Safari Extensions, Safari Push Notifications, and App Store purchase receipts are signed by a trusted certificate authority.
-The Apple Worldwide Developer Relations Certificate Authority issues the certificates you use to sign your software for Apple devices, allowing our systems to confirm that your software is delivered to users as intended and has not been modified.
+To help protect customers and developers, we require that all third-party apps, Apple Wallet passes, Safari Extensions, Safari Push Notifications, and App Store purchase receipts are signed by a trusted certificate authority.
+The Apple Worldwide Developer Relations Certificate Authority issues the certificates you use to sign your software for Apple devices, allowing our systems to confirm that your software is delivered to users as intended and hasn’t been modified.

-The current Apple Worldwide Developer Relations Certification Intermediate Certificate (intermediate certificate) is set to expire on February 7, 2023.
-The renewed certificate will be used to sign new software signing certificates issued after January 28, 2021 for the Apple Developer Programs.
-Remaining service certificates will be updated in the future and this page will be updated to reflect additional certificate changes.
+The Apple Worldwide Developer Relations Intermediate Certificate has a version that’s set to expire on February 7, 2023 and a renewed version that’s set to expire on February 20, 2030.
+The renewed version is used to sign new software signing certificates issued after January 28, 2021.
+Remaining service certificates will be updated on January 27, 2022.
+See the Apple Push Notification Service SSL Certificates section for details.

-This change impacts members of the Apple Developer Program and Apple Developer Enterprise Program who develop for macOS, iOS, tvOS, or watchOS.
-Download the renewed certificate and follow the instructions below.
+Members of the Apple Developer Program and Apple Developer Enterprise Program who develop for Apple platforms need to download the renewed certificate and follow the instructions below.

-This requirement also impacts all software signing certificates generated after January 28, 2021, by developers with Personal accounts in Xcode, as well as members of the Apple Developer Program, Apple Developer Enterprise Program, and iOS University Developer Program.
+This update is also required for all software signing certificates generated after January 28, 2021, by developers with Personal accounts in Xcode and members of the iOS University Developer Program.

-Xcode 11.4.0 and earlier may not be able to sign software using signing certificates issued by the new Apple Worldwide Developer Relations Certification Intermediate Certificate.
+Xcode 11.4.0 or earlier may not be able to sign software using signing certificates issued by the renewed intermediate certificate.
 If you’re unable to upgrade to a supporting version of macOS or Xcode on your build machine, you can build and archive your app using an earlier Xcode client and sign it for distribution using the latest release.
 Alternatively, you can utilize the codesign tool to sign your software using the command line.

-Developer ID signing and Apple Pay Payment Processing Certificates are associated with a different intermediate certificate.
+Apple Pay Payment Processing certificates are associated with a different intermediate certificate.
 No updates are required at this time.
-If you perform any certificate validation on Apple Pay Merchant Identity Certificates you may need to update your logic to support the latest intermediate certificate.
+If you perform any certificate validation on Apple Pay Merchant Identity Certificates, you may need to update your logic to support the latest intermediate certificate.

-iOS Distribution certificates generated as part of the Apple Developer Enterprise Program between February 7 and September 1, 2020, will expire on February 7, 2023.
-Rotate the certificate before expiration to ensure your apps are installed and signed with an active certificate.
+iOS Distribution Certificates generated as part of the Apple Developer Enterprise Program between February 7 and September 1, 2020, will expire on February 7, 2023.
+Rotate the certificate before expiration to ensure that your apps are installed and signed with an active certificate.

 Certificate generation changes

-If you’re member of multiple developer programs, you must use a new Certificate Signing Request (CSR) for each team.
-Generating a new CSR for each program ensures that the certificate is associated with a different private key.
+If you’re on multiple developer program teams, you must use a new Certificate Signing Request (CSR) for each team to ensure that each certificate is associated with a different private key.

 App Store Receipt Signing Certificate